ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 - `setRewardAddress` - sets the address to which fees are sent.
 This address can be a contract or a user address.
 The address becomes the required coinbase address for the blocks that this mechanism is enabled on.
 Meaning that it will receive the fees collected from the transactions in the block.
   Receiving fees will not call any contract functions or fallback functions.
-It will simply send the fees to the address.
+It will simply increase the balance of the address by the amount of fees.

 - `allowFeeRecipients` - enables block producers to claim fees.
 This will allow block producers to claim fees by specifying their own addresses in their chain configs.
 See [here](#fee-recipient)